ArtiomMat/nogl/README.md

   - [x] Make a JSON parser, integral part of glTF.
   - [x] Look for any leaks and stuff in the JSON parser.
   - [x] Bare bones load models into a Scene object using utilities I made.
-  - [ ] Load camera info into the Scene too or at least implement logic for cameras.
+  - [x] Load camera info into the Scene too or at least implement logic for cameras.
-  - [ ] Make a PNG parser, I ain't dealing with it myself so with libpng.
+  - [x] Make a PNG parser, I ain't dealing with it myself so with libpng.
   - [ ] Texture support, TEXCOORDS_n and shii.
   - [ ] Optional - Add support for glTF text version.
 - [ ] Rendering.
-  - [ ] TODO
+  - [x] Projecting model's vertices into screen space(Very optimized because screen space scaling is in the projection matrix!).
+  - [x] Rendering vertices themselves.
+  - [x] Rendering triangles, basic incremental half-spaced method.
+  - [x] Advanced block based triangle rendering.
 - [ ] Advanced shading to prepare for next step.
   - [ ] Specular highlighting.
   - [ ] Metallic shaders.